-Lainey Richardson is an award-winning British Director and Screenwriter of mixed Ghanaian and Jamaican heritage, hailing from Camden Town in North London.
+Lainey Richardson is an award-winning British Director and Screenwriter signed to Caviar (UK, NL) and Imposter (USA) of mixed Ghanaian and Jamaican heritage, hailing from Camden Town, North London.

-After graduating from the University of the Arts London, Lainey went on to direct her first narrative short AWOL in 2011, followed by the long-form documentary TIK & THE TURKEY in 2013.
-In 2017 she was awarded a coveted spot on the ‘Widening The Lens’ New Talent Scheme, and in 2018 she made the short doc SAMIRA winning the Best Short Short Award at LIFF 2019.
-Collectively Lainey’s films have screened at over 15 film festivals worldwide including the Bafta-qualifying London Short Film Festival and Encounters Film Festival.
+After graduating from the University of the Arts London, Lainey went on to direct her first narrative short AWOL in 2011, followed by the doc TIK & THE TURKEY in 2013.
+In 2017 she was awarded a coveted spot on the ‘Widening The Lens’ Talent Scheme, and in 2018 she made the short doc SAMIRA winning the Best Short Short Award at LIFF '19.
+Collectively Lainey’s films have screened at over 15 film festivals worldwide including Bafta-qualifying London Short Film Festival and Encounters Festival.

 Simultaneously, Lainey amassed 7+ years as a Video Editor including working in-house at Wieden + Kennedy across Nike, Facebook, Honda, Lurpak, Arla, and more.

-Lainey is currently developing her narrative short PAYDAY and writing her first TV pilot.
+Lainey is currently writing her first TV pilot.

 Editing reel here.